arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/try/README.md

 // Left(a=DomainError$NoConnectionError@3ada9e37)
 ```

-As the codebase grows, it is easy to recognize, that this pattern reoccurs everywhere when `Try` to `Either` conversion is being used.
+As the codebase grows, it is easy to recognize that this pattern reoccurs everywhere when `Try` to `Either` conversion is being used.

-To help this problem, `Try` has a convenient `toEither` implementation, which takes an `onLeft: (Throwable) -> B` parameter.
-If the result of the conversion from `Try` to `Either` fails, the supplied `onLeft` argument is called to supply domain specific value for the left (error) branch.
+To help mitigate this problem, `Try` has a convenient `toEither` implementation, which takes an `onLeft: (Throwable) -> B` parameter.
+If the result of the conversion from `Try` to `Either` fails, the supplied `onLeft` argument is called to supply domain-specific value for the left (error) branch.
 Using this version, the code can be simplified to the one below:

 ```kotlin
 Try {